hoonzis/hoonzis.github.io/_posts/2011-10-12-catalina-life-cycle-exception.md

 blogger_id: tag:blogger.com,1999:blog-1710034134179566048.post-3145146715838380579
 blogger_orig_url: http://hoonzis.blogspot.com/2011/10/catalina-life-cycle-exception.html
 ---
+This post is about maven downloading **icu4j.jar** as transitive reference to **Jaxen** and Tomcat Catalina not correctly starting after the reference has been added.

-Last project: Tomcat and Java Web applicaiton.
+Last project: Tomcat and Java Web application.
 Suddenly after just after adding some dependencies using Maven, I was not able to start the server.
-The exception did not give me much
+The exception did not give me much details:
-detaisl:

 ```
 Grave: ContainerBase.addChild: start: